-We entered into an employment agreement with Mr. Hineline in February 2008, who has been our Vice President of Finance, Chief Financial Officer and Treasurer since 2002 and was our Secretary from 2002 to 2014.
+We entered into an employment agreement with Mr. Hineline in February 2008, who has been our Senior Vice President of Finance, Chief Financial Officer and Treasurer since 2019 and was our Vice President of Finance, Chief Financial Officer and Treasurer from 2002 until 2018 and was our Secretary from 2002 to 2014.
 The agreement provides for an annual salary review and adjustment in the discretion of our board of directors, and that Mr. Hineline is eligible for bonus payments and stock options as may be awarded by our board of directors.
-Effective January 1, 2018, his annual base salary was increased from \$412,000 to \$424,400.
+Effective January 1, 2020, his annual base salary was increased from \$449,900 to \$463,400.
 In addition, his employment agreement provides that we will pay the premium on a life insurance policy in an amount equal to one and one half times his base salary; however, we paid a premium on a life insurance policy with a face value of \$150,000, to which he assented.
 The employment agreement also provides that Mr. Hineline is entitled to participate in our benefit plans on the same basis as other executive level employees as well as long-term disability insurance and reimbursement for reasonable business expenses.
 The initial term of the agreement was three years and will be renewed for successive one year terms, unless we or Mr. Hineline provides notice that we or he, as the case may be, does not wish to renew the agreement or wishes to renew the agreement on different terms than those contained in the agreement.

-Mr. Hineline is entitled to certain benefits in connection with a termination of his employment or a change of control as discussed below under "- Potential Payments upon Termination or Change of Control."
+Mr. Hineline is entitled to certain benefits in connection with a termination of his employment or a change of control as discussed below under "-Potential Payments upon Termination or Change-in-Control."